THE AROMA OF THE KALMUS

 FROM MEDICINE TO GLOVES

-Calamus, Acorus calamus, has its origins in India and was spread in Europe by orders of monks who, when founding monasteries, planted medicinal herbs.
-The root from the Kalmus plant functioned as a medicine to combat e.g. heart and stomach ailments.
-Kalmus thrives in wetlands, and the Gudenåen was therefore perfect for cultivating Kalmus.
+The Calamus, Acorus calamus, has its origins in India and was spread in Europe by orders of monks who, when founding monasteries, planted medicinal herbs.
+The root from the Kalmus plant functioned as a medicament to combat heart and stomach ailments.
+The Kalmus thrives in wetlands, and the Gudenåen was therefore perfect for cultivating it.

-The Kalmus flower was planted on the banks of Gudenåen in Randers by French Franciscan monks, who founded Gråbrødre Monestary in Randers in 1236 - hence the street names Gråbrødrestræde and Brødregade.
+The Kalmus flower was planted on the banks of Gudenåen in Randers by French Franciscan monks, who founded Gråbrødre Monastary in Randers in 1236 - hence the street names Gråbrødrestræde and Brødregade.
 Here, tanners from the city's rapidly growing glove-making trade discovered the plant's wonderful effect.
-It not only neutralized the foul odour caused by tanning but left the most beautiful aroma in the hides.
+Not only it neutralised the foul odour caused by tanning, but left the most beautiful aroma in the hides.

 The tanners sewed the glove skins together as bags, filled them with willow bark, squid roots and water, and placed them in a bark solution in the tanning vat.
 The skins lay in this for a few months and were turned weekly.